-The Yongnuo YN85mm F1.8 DF DSM was originally designed for Sony E-mount mirrorless cameras (opens in new tab) and is now also available in a Nikon Z mount, with a Canon RF edition due soon.
+The Yongnuo YN85mm F1.8 DF DSM was originally designed for Sony E-mount mirrorless camerasand is now also available in a Nikon Z mount, and for Canon RF.
 The popular focal length and aperture combination of 85mm and f/1.8 enable a compact and lightweight build, while giving a short telephoto field of view and tight depth of field on full-frame cameras, ideal for portraiture and still life.
 As such, it goes head to head with the Canon RF 85mm F2 Macro IS STM and Nikon Z 85mm f/1.8 S, but at around half the price.

 Lens construction: 9 elements in 8 groups

 Angle of view: 28.8 degrees